Sek2008/RetroPie-Docs/docs/Debian.md

 ## Configure RetroPie

 EmulationStation can be run from the terminal by typing `emulationstation` in the terminal.
+You can alsorun EmulationStation from the apps menu if you like.

 You can go into Setup / Configuration and enable autostart as you like.